-Inactive tasks are identified by a special indicator on the Gantt Outline, and their task bar appears in white on the Gantt chart.
+Inactive tasks are identified by a special indicator \bigcirc in the Gantt Outline.
+The task names are crossed out in the Gantt outline, and their task bars are transparent on the Gantt chart.

-Inactivating a summary task automatically inactivates all its sub-tasks.
+Plnactivating a summary task automatically inactivates all its sub-tasks.